prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

   - `7` or `Signals.Protocols.VAST_4_0` : VAST 4.0
   - `8` or `Signals.Protocols.VAST_4_0_Wrapper` : VAST 4.0 Wrapper

-See our documentation on [AdUnit](/prebid-mobile/pbm-api/ios/pbm-adunit-ios.html) for more details.

 #### Step 3: Create a GAMBannerView
 {:.no_toc}